stafwag/ansible-k3s-on-vms/README.md

 ### Ansible

-To use this Ansible playbook, You'll need Ansible install on the Ansible host.
+To use this Ansible playbook, You'll need to install Ansible on the Ansible host.

-Install the from your GNU/Linux distribution responsitory.
+Install it from your GNU/Linux distribution repository.

-Or install it using ```pip``` see the official Ansible documentation:
+Or install it using ```pip``` see the official Ansible documentation for more details:
 [https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ### Authentication

-For easy usage, it's recommended to set up a Ansible account that accessible over ssh without password authentication.
-You can create a local ssh key with ```ssh-keygen``` or if you really care about security use a smartcard/hsm with a ssh-agent.
+For easy usage, it’s recommended to set up an Ansible account that is accessible over ssh without password authentication.
+You can create a local ssh key with ```ssh-keygen``` or if you care about security use a smartcard/HSM with an ssh-agent.

 ##### ssh connection

-Install and enable/start the ```sshd``` on the ansible host and the libvirt kvm hypervisor were the virtual machines/K3s will be installed.
+Install and enable/start the ```sshd``` on the Ansible host and the libvirt/KVM hypervisors where the virtual machines/K3s will be installed.

-###### Local ssh key pair (less security)
+###### Local ssh key pair without password (less security)

 To create a local ssh keypair run the ```ssh-keygen``` command.